Recently I wanted to get into some heart rate training techniques and do some other work evaluating calorie burn.

 Polar H10 Heart Rate Monitor – Overview

-The Polar H10 transmits your heart rate data on two different technologies – ANT+ (5 Khz) and Bluetooth.
+The Polar H10 transmits your heart rate data using 3 different technologies – 5 kHz, ANT+, and Bluetooth.

 This means it is compatible with almost any piece of equipment that is prepared for a heart rate tracker.